 The governor said he will also propose a bill that would allow the state to take action against drug prescribers and dispensers based on investigations by licensing boards and federal authorities.

-Hogan noted that he has increased the number of treatment beds in the state by 50 percent compared to the previous administration, and that his 2018 budget includes $4 million in new funding to boost efforts to treat addiction.
+Hogan noted that he has increased the number of treatment beds in the state by 50 percent compared with the previous administration, and that his 2018 budget includes $4 million in new funding to boost efforts to treat addiction.

 Several advocacy groups applauded the governor’s latest efforts but said the state needs to do more.